Quality Management/Data Protection

 GastroSocial does not have any establishments in the European Union.
 For the target market criterion, the «place of performance» principle presupposes a clear intention to specifically target cross-border customers.
 This does not apply in GastroSocial‘s case, either.

 GastroSocial provides social insurance products required under Swiss law.
 It does not offer insurance solutions tailored to the laws of any EU member states.
 Furthermore, no rented apartments in the European Union are offered, particularly within the context of investments relating to employee benefits.
 The export of benefits provided for under the relevant Swiss federal law (e.g. family allowances or pensions for children or pension recipients residing in the European Union) is not sufficient for the EU General Data Protection Regulation to apply.
-Furthermore, no personal data of persons residing in the European Union are processed by means of web tracking or profiling for the purpose of behaviour-based advertising.
+Furthermore, no personal data are processed by means of web tracking or profiling for the purpose of behaviour-based advertising.